attempering/at-engine/doc/cfg-options.md

 ### II.E.
 Basic tempering parameters

 * `nsttemp`: frequency of tempering.
-  This value means that the program invokes the tempering fucntion every this number of MD steps.
+  This value means that the program invokes the tempering function every this number of MD steps.

   For example: for an MD simulation of `10000` steps, and `nsttemp = 5`, then in `2000` steps out of the `10000` steps